hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

     .getCacheManager( cacheManagerName, null, properties );
 ```

-Here is an example using `HazelcastCachingProvider::propertiesByInstanceName` method:
+Here is an example using `HazelcastCachingProvider.propertiesByInstanceName()` method:

 ```java
 Config config = new Config();